apache/trafficserver-ingress-controller/README.md

 ##### Example Walkthrough

-Use the following steps to install [Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/) and [Grafana](https://grafana.com/docs/grafana/latest/) and use them to monitor the Apache Traffic Server statistics.

 1. `$ kubectl apply -f k8s/prometheus/ats-stats.yaml`
   - Creates a new service which connects to the ATS pod on port 9122.
 This service will be used by Prometheus to read the Apache Traffic Server stats.
 2. `$ kubectl apply -f k8s/configmaps/prometheus-configmap.yaml`